Going to an Enduro Race could just be the perfect weekend getaway, if:

 The good news is that we typically do only around 3 sets of any exercise before moving on to something else.
 A set tends to have no more than 12 reps, or even 3-5 reps if you chose a very heavy weight.

-There is something beautifully geeky about mustering up the concentration to do a perfect squat, one that protects your knees and your back.
+There is something beautifully geeky about mustering up the concentration and breathing technique to do a perfect squat, one that protects your knees and your back.

 Form is why some people take videos of themselves in the gym or perform exercises in front of the mirror.
 It helps compare with online resources or share with more experienced weight enthusiasts or your coach for feedback.